~*~ Chicken Curry Pot Pie with Chickpea Crust ~*~

-Food fusion at it’s divinest.
+Ahh, food fusion at it’s divinest.
 Rich, fragrant Indian curry topped with a flakey chickpea flour crust makes the perfect entrée for a Bollywood movie night.
 This recipe uses bone-in chicken to achieve moist and juicy perfection, but you’re welcome to substitute boneless for faster meal prep with equally delicious results.
-If your curry confidence is up to snuff, then make your own spice blend, for optimum flavor!
+If your curry confidence is up to snuff, make your own spice blend, for optimum flavor!
 Here are a few ideas to get you started.

 1/2 cup chickpea flour